 We’ve made it easy for you to implement social media platforms with your email signature.
 Below you’ll find that we’ve put together a comprehensive library of the most common social media icons available.

-To use these icons, all you need to do it:
+To use these icons, all you need to do is:

-Download the icons for social networks you're active on to then insert the images directly into your signature template
+1. Download the free social icons below that are relevant to your business and then insert the images directly into your signature template

 2. Insert social media icons in email signature templates

-If you're using Office 365 (now Microsoft 365) or Exchange, use the <img /> HTML tag, pointing to the web location of the image.
-Also remember to include Alt text (alternative text) in case a recipient is unable to see the images when they receive your emails.
+If you’re using Office 365 (now Microsoft 365) or Microsoft Exchange, use the <img /> HTML tag, pointing to the web location of the image.
+Also, remember to include Alt text (alternative text) in case a recipient is unable to see the images when they receive your emails.